Healing the Earth

 Our community is deeply involved with ONE Wake a diverse group of congregations in Wake County working to change the systems that harm people.
 Together, we’re building a bigger version of “us” so we can, in doable ways, make ours a better world.

-Jim helps our community coordinate with ONE Wake.
-When you want to get involved, talk to him.
-He’ll get you connected.
+Sarah helps our community coordinate with ONE Wake.
+When you want to get involved, talk to her.
+She’ll get you connected.

 Serving Our Church

 If you read our story, you know how opposed we are to burning people out with church work.
 It’s one of our cardinal sins.
 However, building a healthy spiritual community is important, and enjoyable work.
 We get to contribute to something bigger than ourselves.
 Also, one of the best ways to get connected in the community is to help out.

 Here are some current ways you can get involved:

 If you like details, there is a data team.

 If you have an artistic flair, there is an announcement and social media team.

 Or forming a book club?
 Or getting people together for fun?